adeschamps/protoc-gen-elm/README.md

+# Unmaintained

+I created this when Erik Timmers had just announced his Elm Protobuf library.
+I don't plan on maintaining it.
+You should use or contribute to his library instead: https://github.com/eriktim/protoc-gen-elm

+---

 This is a work in progress Protocol Buffer compiler plugin for Elm.

 It generates Elm type definitions from a `.proto` file, as well as